 Playing Age: 25 - 35

-Amongst other projects, Maite is currently working with the Spanish Theatre Company, which brings both classic and contemporary Spanish and Latin-American theatre to an English audience.
+Among other projects, Maite is currently working with the Spanish Theatre Company, which brings both classic and contemporary Spanish and Latin-American theatre to an English audience.
 Besides her acting career, Maite has always been passionate about music.
-She plays the violin since the age of 3 and sings jazz.
+She has played the violin since the age of 3 and sings jazz.
 She is currently a member of the Camden Voices choir.
-She is also working in the Voice Over industry, doing commercial, narrative and corporate work in English and in Spanish.
+She is also working in the voice over industry, doing commercial, narrative and corporate work in English and Spanish.